The lies from a narcissist to keep their behaviour hidden.

 Our instincts are a natural or intuitive way of thinking.

-When in a relationship, narcissists will downplay our emotional feelings, deny, or let us know something is wrong within how we feel to escape accountability for how they behave.
+When in a relationship with a narcissist they will downplay our emotional feelings, deny or let us know something is wrong within how we feel to escape accountability for how they behave.

 We often end up losing sight of their behaviour or their intent, as it becomes hidden by the phrases they use to distract us from what they’re doing, by getting us to focus on our feelings, by making out that in some way our feelings are wrong, when our feelings are not wrong, they are normal everyday feelings that all people have, those negative feelings which we can all have, just become heightened around a narcissist as our feelings are trying to protect us from their behaviour.
 However, their gaslighting often confuses us into believing our feelings are at fault and not their toxic behaviour.

 Narcissists use many covert manipulation methods to distract those around them from the truth.
 They even lie through omission, the whole “I never lied.
-I just didn’t tell you.” although very rare you’d even hear a narcissist say this, as often they wouldn’t tell you, then if you were to find out, they still wouldn’t tell you, they would deflect and pass the blame onto you, even when you catch them red-handed it’ll be a case of ”Why are you looking through my things?
-How can you of all people not trust me?
+I just didn’t tell you.”.
+However, very rare you’d even hear a narcissist say this, as often they wouldn’t tell you, then if you were to find out, they still wouldn’t tell you, they would deflect and pass the blame onto you, even when you catch them red-handed it’ll be a case of ”Why are you looking through my things?
+How can you, of all people, not trust me?
 You know it’s wrong to spy on people, don’t you?
 Why have you looked through my phone?
 Don’t you trust me?
 This is nothing to do with what I haven’t done.
 This is your trust issues.
 This is why I don’t tell you anything.
-Your trust issues can not handle the truth.
+It’s your trust issues, you can not handle the truth.
 You should go work on those when you’ve worked on your trust issues.
 You need to work on why you’re looking through my things.
 This isn’t my problem.
 You owe me an apology.”
-Then they might top it off by falling silent on you, or something to those effects.
+Then they might top it off by falling silent on you or something to those effects.

 A narcissist often uses things like intrigue; they enjoy engaging in secret activities; they are very hypocritical and have double standards as they wouldn’t like something done to them.
 However, they’ll happily do it to others when they know others might disagree with them and make a choice that doesn’t suit the narcissist, therefore they covertly, underhand and often hidden do what they want to do, without care for how they affect those around them, that vagueness that intrigue, actually arouses curiosity in us a desire to know the truth, a need feel understood and a need to understand what’s happening, yet instead of thinking ” This person gives me bad vibes.” we believe that we can just go and ask them, because if someone asked us why we were working late, we would tell them, those with nothing to hide, have no reason to hide the truth.
 However, as they’re so manipulative, we are the ones left questioning our feelings and not their behaviour.